jbreindel/battlecraft/README.md

 ![battlecraft](/apps/bc_web/priv/static/img/battlecraft-cropped-800x450.png)

-to begin a game simply create an appropriately sized game from [battlecraft.online/games](battlcraft.online/games) and share the game url with your friends.
+to begin a game simply create an appropriately sized game from the games page (/games) and share the game url with your friends.

 ### Controls